SeldonIO/seldon-core/docs-gb/examples/pandasquery.md

+---
+description: Conditional pipeline with pandas query model in Seldon Core 2.
+---

 # Conditional pipeline with pandas query model

 The model is defined as an MLServer custom runtime and allows the user to pass in a custom\